The Romanian Deadlift

 - Keep the chest tall and brace your core by taking a sharp inhale and engaging your lats.

-- Reciprocate the motion, tracing the bar against your body as you descend until your hamstrings become taught.
+- Reverse the motion, tracing the bar against your body as you descend until your hamstrings become taught again.

 Remember, exercise selection and proper form is crucial to maximize success and prevent injury.
-Your GymCloud Pro can help you properly perform EVERY exercise in your custom workout program.
+GymCloud can help you and your clients properly perform EVERY exercise in a custom workout program.